JohnORaw/Templates/README.md

 ## Projects
 Start each new project as a new repo, private, shared with your line manager.
-This is NOT the case it the folder will contain IP or GDPR related material.
+This is NOT the case if the repo will contain IP or GDPR related material.

 Every project follows the following oversimplified workflow: